Rented Home Loss

 What Can You Do?

-If you’re a renter, you can join the class-action lawsuits that have been filed against the utility companies in relation to several recent California fires.
-These suits allege that the companies were negligent in not maintaining their equipment properly leading to fires that cost billions in losses of land, buildings, and possessions.
+If you’re a renter, we recommend speaking to an experience wildfire attorney as soon as possible to discuss your legal options and course of action.
+Most cases should be filed individually, as these suits allege that the companies were negligent in not maintaining their equipment properly leading to fires that cost billions in losses of land, buildings, and possessions.
 Worse, hundreds of people have died and many hundreds more are still missing and will never be found.

 The first thing to do is make sure that your family is safe and that you have a place to live.